 Online social networks can be wonderful tools for business marketing and can even be efficiently used as low-cost platforms for customer service, but they should be approached with caution.
 Most of the security issues emanating from the business use of social networks are caused by “oversharing” company information.

 In some cases, business principals and employees who link their personal accounts to company pages may inadvertently reveal certain details that hackers may latch onto.
-Sometimes, hackers use Social Media to get addresses and employ MitM attacks within range of the business and home WiFi.
+Sometimes, hackers use Social Media to get addresses and employ MitM attacks within the range of the business and home WiFi.
 It’s best to get a home security system to see the faces of anyone suspicious before anything terrible happens.

 The Bottom Line